abarker/strip-hints/README.rst

 * Formal tests.

 * Better argument-handling, help, etc. with argparse.

-* Import hooks to automatically convert code on import.

 * Generate stubs for Python 2.
 (Unless the annotated files themselves will work as stubs; I haven't checked.)